By Farrah Penn - Contact Author

 Edit 4K HEVC Video in Adobe Premiere Without Importing, Choppy, Lagging Issues

-More and more devices support shooting videos in 4K resolution.
-And to reduce the file size of high bitrate 4K videos, efficient HEVC/H.265 video codec is often used to encode 4K recordings.
-So, we often get 4K HEVC/H.265 videos.
+More and more phones and prosumer cameras shoot videos at 2160x3840 (4K).
+And as ultra-high definition video, bitrate of 4K videos is also larger than 480P/ 720P/ 1080P recordings.
+HEVC/H.265 is much more efficient than H.264 when it comes to compress videos for saving space and reducing the pressure of bandwidth while data transferring.
+Thus, most of the 4K videos are compressed in HEVC codec.
 However, editing 4K HEVC videos isn't an easy thing.
-Even those users who work with the professional Adobe Premiere Pro are reporting various problems, such as getting codec missing or unavailable while importing 4K HEVC videos and choppy or lagging 4K video playback after importing.
+Even those users who work with the professional Adobe Premiere Pro are reporting various problems, such as getting codec unavailable while importing 4K HEVC videos and choppy or lagging 4K video playback after importing.
 To edit 4K HEVC videos in Adobe Premiere Pro without encountering those issues, we need to transcode HEVC videos to avoid codec incompatibility issue and compress 4K or create proxy for smooth and fast editing.

-HEVC is one of Adobe Premiere Pro's supported native video formats for import.
-However, this doesn't mean that all HEVC-encoded files can be imported into Premiere without errors.
-People still report that they can't import HEVC videos and get 'codec missing or unavailable' error message instead.
+Adobe Premiere does support to import and export HEVC 4K videos.
+However, this doesn't mean that all HEVC 4K videos can be imported into Premiere without errors.
+For that reason, many premiere pro users can't import HEVC videos and get 'codec missing or unavailable' error message instead.

 So to edit 4K HEVC videos in Adobe Premiere Pro, the first thing is to fix HEVC not importing issue.
-The easiest and most efficient solution is to transcode HEVC videos to Premiere Pro fully compatible format using VideoProc.
+And the easiest and most efficient solution is to transcode HEVC videos to Premiere Pro fully compatible format using VideoProc.

 - Provide super fast transcoding speed by enabling full GPU hardware acceleration.